 The city was finally abandoned during the 5th Century AD, after a series of earthquakes and due to the constant floods of river Vaphyras.
 The river still runs through the city and floods the biggest part of the archaeological site.
 The water gives the place its unique character and creates a wonderful landscape.
 The beauty of the buildings and the statues are amplified by the dominant presence of nature, while the voices of the current inhabitants of the buildings, the frogs, follow you along the walking route of the site.

-At the very well organised archaeological park the visitor nowadays would see the Temple of Zeus, the Temple of Dimitra, the Temple of Asklipios and the magnificent flooded Temple of Isis, destroyed by an earthquake but with its statues still standing at their original position.
-Also the visitor could see an ancient and a Roman theatre, the complex of Romans baths and the spectacular cobbled main avenue of the city with the Shield Monument.
-Finally, the Villa of Dionysos is a brilliant Roman housing complex, which took its name by the superb mosaic with a scene from the life of the god of wine adorning the floor of the main room.
+At the very well organised archaeological park, the visitor nowadays would see the Temple of Zeus, the Temple of Dimitra, the Temple of Asklipios and the magnificent flooded Temple of Isis, destroyed by an earthquake but with its statues still standing at their original position.
+Also, the visitor could see an ancient and a Roman theatre, the complex of Roman baths and the spectacular cobbled main avenue of the city with the Shield Monument.
+Finally, the Villa of Dionysos is a brilliant Roman housing complex, which took its name from the superb mosaic with a scene from the life of the god of wine adorning the floor of the main room.

 The mosaic has been transferred to the nearby museum, in the centre of the modern village of Dion, along with all the other findings of the area.
 The museum is certainly worth a visit, because it gives you a better understanding of life in ancient Dion and its importance as a religious centre.
 The exhibition is also very well organised and apart from the mosaic, the most spectacular exhibit in the museum is the ancient pipe organ, which operated with the use of water (for more information about the ancient city and the museum visit the official site).